berleon/deep_car/README.md

 ## Scripts on the car

 All notebooks can be run remotely.
+It is preferrable to scale the camera images on the car to save bandwidth.
-There are two scripts that must run on the car:
+Start the appropiate script on the car:

 * [`crop_img.py`](scripts/crop_img.py): This crops the image to (64, 40) and converts them to grayscale such that they can be used as input to the neural network.
 The topic name is `/deepcar/crop_img64x48/compressed`.
 *  [`resize_img80x60.py`](scripts/resize_img80x60.py): Crops the image to (80, 60) and leaves them in RGB color space.
 Run this script if you want to record data.
 The topic name is `/deepcar/resize_img80x60/compressed`.

-Copy them to the car with `scp` and execute the appropriate one.

 ## Run the network on the car